1 + 1

 You just wrote a complete R program.
 It has no variables, no functions, no setup.
 It is an expression, and R evaluated it and printed the result.
 Every piece of R code you will ever write works this way: you give R an expression, R gives you back its value.

-This chapter teaches you three things: how R’s interactive loop works, what expressions are, and how to give names to values so you can use them later.
+What makes this work?
+Three things: R’s interactive loop, expressions themselves, and a mechanism for giving names to values so you can use them later.

 3.1 The REPL

 When you open R, you see a prompt: >.
-R is waiting for you to type something.
-When you do, four things happen in sequence:
+R is waiting.
+When you type something and press Enter, four things happen in sequence:

-This is called a REPL (Read-Eval-Print Loop), and it is how you interact with R. There is no “compile” step, no “run” button.
-You type an expression, you see its value.
+This is called a REPL (Read-Eval-Print Loop).
+There is no “compile” step, no “run” button; you type an expression, you see its value immediately.

-In many programming languages (C, Java, and Go, which Google created in 2009 because even their best engineers were waiting too long for C++ to compile), you write your entire program first, then run a separate tool called a compiler that translates the whole thing into machine code before you can see any results.
-If you make a typo on line 500, you don’t find out until the compiler reaches it.
-R works differently: it reads and evaluates one expression at a time, immediately.
-Languages that work this way are called interpreted languages.
-Python and JavaScript are interpreted too.
-The tradeoff is speed: compiled languages produce faster programs because the compiler can optimize everything in advance.
-Interpreted languages let you experiment and see results instantly, which is why they dominate in data analysis and exploration.
+In compiled languages (C, Java, and Go, which Google created in 2009 because even their best engineers were waiting too long for C++ to compile), you write the whole program first, then a compiler translates it into machine code before anything runs.
+R is interpreted: it reads and evaluates one expression at a time, immediately.
+Python and JavaScript work the same way.
+The tradeoff is speed: a compiler can optimize the whole program in advance, so compiled code runs faster.
+But interpreted languages let you experiment and see results as you go, which is why they dominate in data analysis.

 In practice, the line between compiled and interpreted is blurry.
-R itself is written in C, a compiled language.
-Many R functions are thin wrappers around compiled C or Fortran code that runs at full speed.
-You type sum(x) in R, but the actual arithmetic happens in compiled machine code.
-R gives you the interactive, exploratory interface; the compiled code does the heavy lifting.
-This is increasingly how modern languages work: you think and experiment in a high-level interpreted layer, and the performance-critical parts run in compiled code underneath.
+R itself is written in C, and many R functions are thin wrappers around compiled C or Fortran code.
+When you type sum(x), the actual arithmetic happens in compiled machine code underneath.
+You get the interactive interface; the heavy computation still runs at full speed.

 Try a few: